 California also mandates an annual minimum tax of $800 for a corporation.
 This fee is paid if the total tax calculated from your net profit is less than $800.
 For example, if you make a profit of $1,000 in 2014, the tax would be $88.40.
 Since this is less than $800, you would need to pay the $800 minimum tax instead.

 New corporations get a bit of a break on the minimum $800 tax.
 The minimum tax does not apply to the first year of the existence of the corporation.
 Let’s return to our example of a profit of $1,000 in 2014.
 The new company would only need to pay the $88.40 tax and not the $800 minimum.
 This adjustment can be a big boon for businesses getting off the ground with very little capital.

 Commentators promote the limited liability company as being small business friendly, even going so far as to suggest you do not need an operating agreement to run one.
 In some ways it is, but California offers up a few nasty surprises to the unwary when it comes to these entities.
 The specific requirements of California limited liability company operating agreements are a perfect example, but it goes beyond just technical requirements.

 An LLC faces the same $800 minimum tax as a corporation in California.
 The primary difference is the LLC does not get a “free” first year.
-Not only must the minimum tax be paid regardless of whether there is a profit in the first year, it must be paid by the 15th day of the 4th month after forming the LLC.
+Not only must the minimum tax be paid regardless of whether there is a profit in the first year, but it must also be paid by the 15th day of the 4th month after forming the LLC.
 You don’t even get a year!